 BIOGRAPHY

-Josh’s accolades include over 50 prestigious international awards or nominations, including a BAFTA win and three Emmy nominations.
+Josh’s accolades include a BAFTA win and three Emmy nominations.
 He has been recognised as Journalist of the Year and received the Edward R. Murrow Award.
-His pioneering audio series was the first to win the Rose d'Or twice.
-Further cementing his status as one of the industry's leading storytellers.
+His “pioneering” audio series was the first to win the Rose d'Or twice.
+Further cementing his status as one of the industry's “leading storytellers”.

 Outside of his journalistic career, he received a congressional commendation from the US government for coordinating multiple life-saving extractions of civilians, including children, from Afghanistan.
 His storytelling and humanitarian work have been recognised globally.

 His work has taken him to many of the world's conflict spots.
-He is a certified Medic for Remote Areas and has a lot experience and training in dealing with vulnerable contributors and managing safety in difficult environments.
+He is a certified Medic for Remote Areas.